Hospitals confront water shortages in winter storm aftermath

 Water was restored Thursday, and operations had returned to normal on Sunday, he said.
 The health system plans to look into installing more sophisticated backup systems, he said.

+Houston Methodist Hospital spokeswoman Gale Smith said water had been restored at two community hospitals in the system, which was dealing with an influx of dialysis patients after their local centers closed, she added.

 After temperatures plunged as much as 40 degrees below normal last week, the forecast for the Houston area called for a high of 65 degrees (18 degrees Celsius) on Sunday.
-Still, hundreds of cars lined up at NRG Stadium to receive food and water from the Houston Food Bank.
-The bank also delivered supplies to vulnerable citizens, including seniors and the disabled.
+The city lifted its boil-water advisory on Sunday afternoon.

+About 30,000 Texans were still without power due to downed power lines and other equipment failures.
+Gov. Greg Abbott said during a news conference that he expected all service to be restored by Sunday night or Monday.

+Abbott also said he was concerned about the threat of massive electric bills after wholesale energy prices skyrocketed while power plants were offline.
+He said it would be the “top priority” for the Legislature, and he vowed not to end the legislative session until lawmakers ensure that the state’s power grid is retrofitted to handle extreme winter and summer weather.

 Memphis, Tennessee, saw 10 inches of snow last week.
 Memphis, Light, Gas & Water issued a boil-water advisory on Thursday out of concern that low water pressure caused by problems at aging pumping stations and water main ruptures could lead to contamination.
 The advisory was still in place Sunday; utility officials said they did not know when they might lift it.